10 DAY SUMMER SCHOOL 2019

 - Andrew Tucker – Director, The Hague Initiative for International Co-operation.

-Students will receive study materials prior to the Summer School.
+Students will receive a reading list prior to the Summer School and the book ‘Israel on Trial’.

-INDICATIVE PRICE: (includes accommodation, breakfast, travel in Israel and all teaching materials; excludes: lunch, dinner, flights to/from Israel) – US$2400.
+Indicative price: (includes accommodation based on double occupancy, breakfast, excursions and teaching materials; excludes: lunch, dinner, flights to/from Israel) – US$2400.

 Sponsorship programs are available for students from defined regions, e.g. Singapore.